trunghieu-tran/Sentiment-Analysis-facebook-comments/README.md

 * 4th Program - A Method Automation Forecasting based on Cluster Profiles - For sentiment analysis of Facebook comment.ipynb

-Perfomance method to prediction the trend of development of people's attitude on a post
+Perfomance method to prediction the trend of development of people's attitude on a post.

+* 5th Program - TestProject.py

+The Sample of the test method  for testing project.

 * Data Folder